 Protected and preserved

 The remains of The Amsterdam are owned by the Dutch government and are protected under the Protection of Wrecks Act 1973.
-It is the most complete ship of its kind in the world.
+It is thought to be the most complete ship of its kind in the world.
 Although research has been done into the possibility of raising both the wreck and its contents and returning them to Holland, the cost has so far been prohibitive.
 Perhaps the ship’s best protection however is provided by the sea, because as only a little of the frame is exposed and infrequently so, that which we cannot see remains well preserved.
 It gives us a tease and a taste of what lies below, but for now, that has to be enough.

 Bulverhythe Beach

 Bulverhythe Beach in itself is a deceptively interesting area and our guide explained the changing shape and erosion of the coastline as well as how it was once densely occupied by dinosaurs.
 Fossilised dinosaur bones are a common find here and there are a number of notable pieces back at the museum in Hastings.
-The beach was also the site of a prehistoric forest and the guide shows you where to look for the nuts, trunks and roots of the beautifully preserved Bronze age forest remains close to the shipwreck.
+The beach was also the site of a prehistoric forest and the guide shows you where to look for the nuts, trunks and roots of the beautifully preserved Bronze Age forest remains close to the shipwreck.